jcolag/entropy-arbitrage/2024-10-14-standards.md

 * Ignore for ToC
 {:toc}

-Today marks [World Standards Day](https://en.wikipedia.org/wiki/World_Standards_Day), which honors the experts and organizations in many fields who draft and develop voluntary technical standards.
+Today marks {% wiki World_Standards_Day|World Standards Day|en %}, which honors the experts and organizations in many fields who draft and develop voluntary technical standards.
 Hug your local GFCI outlet and Unicode chart, in other words.

-Oh, in the United States, we also have [Indigenous Peoples Day](https://en.wikipedia.org/wiki/Indigenous_Peoples%27_Day_%28United_States%29) and the thing about the weirdo who even the Spanish Empire said that his shenanigans seemed criminal in a land that he lied about until his death, but we politely pretend that he did something useful.
+Oh, in the United States, we also have {% wiki Indigenous_Peoples%27_Day_%28United_States%29|Indigenous Peoples Day|en %} and the thing about the weirdo who even the Spanish Empire said that his shenanigans seemed criminal in a land that he lied about until his death, but we politely pretend that he did something useful.

 ![ISA founding plaque in Prague](/blog/assets/Memory-plaque-of-founding-ISA-in-Prague.png "Oddly, not manufactured to any standard...")